-To be clear, your stay at Camp Denali will not be luxurious.
+To be clear, your stay will not be luxurious.
 There is no running water or thermostat in your cozy cabin.
 You won’t find a shower, toilet or an electrical outlet.
 But what you will experience will make up for the lack of so-called civilized amenities.

 Breakfast and dinner are equally good.
 They cater to everyone – somehow.
 Gluten free – no problem.
 The same goes for lactose, vegetarian and vegan.